google-marketing-solutions/video-metadata-ai-toolkit/ai_metadata/README.md

 ### **Introduction**

-This is a Python solution which takes a publisher-provided video and generates metadata to tag the video, allowing publishers to better target ads and improve monetization.
-It does this by downloading the video, stripping out the audio, using Speech-to-Text to get the transcript, and sending that to Gemini to generate the metadata.
-Publishers can run this solution on their videos as they get uploaded to their CMS, so the metadata can be automatically added.
+This is a Python solution which takes a media content (video, images, articles, etc.) and uses a language model to describe and generate metadata for the content.
+The project supports generating detailed content descriptions, user-friendly summaries, metadata tags, key values, and title suggestions.

 ### **AI Metadata Development**